 This uncomfortable and usually untimely experience we know as diarrhea has a greater purpose than to simply ruin your day.
-Yes, that’s hard to believe.
-But when you rush to take anti-diarrheal medication to stop the madness, you may actually be making things worse.
-Let’s check out the facts you need to know.
+If you're experiencing sudden diarrhea after eating or feeling like what you eat and drink is going right through you, then you need to know a few facts about what diarrhea is before reaching for your diarrhea medicine.
+In fact, when you rush to take anti-diarrheal medication to stop the madness, you may actually be making things worse!

 In other situations, viral infections enter your body and you are corrupted by “the stomach bug.”
 By sharing beverages or food, shaking hands, or opening doors without frequently washing your hands, you have a greater chance of inviting this virus to enter your digestive system.
 But regardless of why an infection spreads in your stomach, the symptoms are the same.
 While diarrhea would be miserable enough on its own, it is often accompanied with nausea, bloating, cramps, and frequent bowel movements.
 These are the symptoms that tempt you to rush to the nearest drugstore and find over the counter anti-diarrheal medication.

 Diarrhea was the body’s natural response to clearing out the bad stuff causing pain, discomfort, and an inability to absorb nutrients.
 When you attempt to stop diarrhea by using over the counter medication, you’re actually prolonging the infection and potentially making it worse.
 When you stop diarrhea prematurely, you can anticipate the longevity and severity of the infection to be more unbearable than the diarrhea itself.

-What Should I Do About It?
+What Should I Do About Diarrhea?

 Please note that children have different medical needs when discussing diarrhea, so please contact your child’s pediatrician for guidance for this symptom in children.